dss-14th/eda-repo-7/README.md

 # Stock-Trading Backtesting and Data Analysis

-### Develop profitable investment portforlio better than traditional All-weather portfolio
+### Develop profitable asset allocation portforlio better than traditional All-weather portfolio

-In this project, we developed investment portfolio in order to secure stable funds after retirement.
+In this project, we developed the asset allocation portforlio in order to secure stable funds after retirement.
 This project based on Data Mining and Economic statistics.

 team: 이태헌, 김희주